 Necessity is the mother of adoption.
 When the coronavirus pandemic hit the world like a hammer blow, Cerner chief executive Brent Shafer had to convert his $6 billion global healthcare information technology company to remote working almost overnight.
 “We are a mission-critical system for healthcare providers,” he says, “and we had to ensure we could function as a company, keeping our associates safe, while making sure the data was available for providers, and that we could manage demand for it.”

 Shafer and his colleagues reorganized the business – 27,000 employees across 30 global offices – at warp speed.
 In just four days, the entire company was converted to a Covid-proof, virtual workspace.
-Rapid-response teams were mobilized as Cerner worked with its partners to expedite surge planning across corona hotspots and set up field hospitals with major clients, such as UK state-run provider the NHS.
+Rapid-response teams were mobilized as Cerner worked with its partners to expedite surge planning across coronavirus hotspots and set up field hospitals with major clients, such as UK state-run provider the NHS.
 Just before our interview, Cerner announced that it would be providing the electronic health records platform in London’s Nightingale Hospital, a temporary facility carved from an exhibition hall.
 “When there was that much demand for our systems,” says Shafer, “we had to make sure we could provide a stable operating environment, and because our partners are under financial pressure, we resolved to act quickly and help them without getting caught up in questions.”

 This rejection of smaller or less urgent concerns in favour of big, important matters cut through the entire company.
 “Having a galvanizing event like this meant debates about minor things just stopped,” says Shafer.
 “We are a mission-driven company – people are here for all sorts of reasons – technical people, clinical people – but everybody is committed to the mission.
 There’s been this really strong rally to do whatever we can do to be able to serve, keep our clients up and running and delivering healthcare.
-As you go through a crisis operation, it’s different to day-to-day operations.
+As you go through a crisis operation, it’s different from day-to-day operations.
 Folks know they are empowered to act, and act quickly.
 People are clearly prioritized on getting the big things right.”

 Covid-19 has been a tremendous call to arms for Cerner’s 2,000-strong contingent of medics.
 It employs more than 800 qualified nurses, approximately 200 doctors and 223 pharmacists.
 Many of its clinical staff asked to volunteer in the ‘war effort’ against the virus, striding into high-risk environments to serve the public.
 “That’s a great example of the culture here,” says Shafer.
 “Our people are going back into nursing in virus hotspots to help local providers.”

-A sense of purpose was there every day before the outbreak, Shafer says, but has been magnified and amplified as corona took hold.
+A sense of purpose was there every day before the outbreak, Shafer says, but has been magnified and amplified as coronavirus took hold.
 “It’s a unifier,” he says.
 “Even though our typical employees are sitting at home by themselves in front of a computer, they feel very connected with what we are doing.”

 Cerner’s high-engagement, virtual workspace is a microcosm of its services.
 The future of healthcare is digital.
 Consultation and diagnosis need not always be done in person.
 Yet, Shafer reveals, much of insurers’ compliance processes have in the past militated against virtual healthcare’s widespread acceptance.
 Again, necessity has been the mother of adoption.
 “From an innovation and technological perspective, telehealth has been possible for a while,” says Shafer.
 “And we’ve been driving that and getting that in place.
 But a lot of the rules for care providers on how telehealth can be used and is allowed to be used – reimbursement rules, insurance rules – have prevented more widespread adoption of those technologies.